ia97lies/xauxi/README.md

 ### Welcome to xauxi.
 xauxi is a event driven reverse proxy based on Lua.
-The configuration is in fact a Lua script.
+The configuration is a Lua script.
 You have full access to the connection/request/response including the possible body data.
-As http is just a Lua filter which is feed by the connections incomming data it is possible to handle any kind of protocol.
+As http is just a plugin written in Lua which is feed by the connections incomming data it is possible to handle any kind of protocol.

 Xau xi is vietnamese and stands for ugly.
 The word itself sounds cute.
 That's xauxi, guly but cute.
-The idea is to solve 0815 use cases with a simple configuration but also be able to handle realy nasty situations.
+The idea is to solve standard use cases with a simple configuration but also be able to handle realy nasty situations.
 For example handle test clients or monitors different to normal user.
 It would be even possible to inject a configuration by authentication service, for example user specific settings bound to the users role.

 ### Version
 Alpha vesion.
 Just checkout the git repo and explore the test cases and code.
 Or download the tar ball of the git repos.